shadowmoose/PyGroupedPool/README.md

 It extends the basic functionality to add a few notable changes:

-+ The Pool object can be provided with "tags", each of which can guarantee their own amount of dedicated pool slots.
++ The Pool object supports group-based tags, each of which can guarantee their own amount of dedicated process 'slots'.
-+ A generic tag can also be provided, to allow all tag groups to burst above their base limits as-needed.
++ A generic tag ('None') can also be provided, to allow all tagged groups to burst above their base limits as-needed.
-+ Group sizes can be adjusted live while running, to allow your program to reallocate subprocesses in realtime.
++ Group sizes can be adjusted live while running, to allow your program to reallocate subprocesses priority in realtime.
 + The logic to launch infinite sub-processes has been streamlined to prevent excessive memory usage.
 + The Pool supports data & error callbacks, or a simple generator to iterate the results as they're returned.